 To enroll at USCB, you must have one of the following test scores and a high school diploma with our completed College Preparatory Curriculum or an official General Education Development (GED) score report:

 - A SAT score of at least 800 on the Critical Reading (CR) and Math sections combined on the tests taken before March 2016.

 - A New SAT score of at least 880 on the Evidence-Based Reading and Writing (ERW) combined with the Math section for tests taken March 2016 and later.
 This combined score of 880 is equivalent to the 800 combined score on the tests taken before March 2016.

 - A minimum 17 composite score on the ACT.

 What is the College Preparatory Curriculum?

-Prospective students are required to complete USCB’s College Preparatory Curriculum before enrolling, which includes 19 units of the following academic subjects (detailed information can be found below):
+Prospective students are required to complete USCB’s College Preparatory Curriculum before enrolling with a minimum 2.0 core grade point average, which includes 19 units of the following academic subjects (detailed information can be found below):